-1 set of criteria, pursuant to which significance of a given environmental effect could be 2 determined" (CEOA Guidelines, Section 15064.7 [a]).
-3 The significance thresholds are used here to evaluate whether the incremental change 4 from the Revised Project results in any new impact or substantially increases the severity 5 of a prior impact.
-As described earlier, the Revised Project consists of modifications to 6 certain mitigation measures for the approved CS Container Terminal.
-Except as 7 proposed to be modified by the Revised Project, all mitigation measures adopted by 2008 8 EIS/EIR to reduce and alleviate potential impacts of the CS Container Terminal have 9 been implemented or are underway and are incorporated into the project.
-Consequently, 10 for this SEIR, the impact significance under CEQA for the Revised Project has been determined assuming that the previously adopted mitigation measures will continue to be 11 implemented, except those proposed to be modified by China Shipping and LAHD for 12 13 the Revised Project.
-14 Based on this, potential impacts from the Revised Project can be categorized into four 15 types 16 No Impact: No environmental impacts would occur from the Revised Project.
-17 Less-than-Significant Impact: Environmental impacts from the Revised Project 18 would not be significant, or if they would be, they would be significantly reduced 19 with the feasible mitigation measures adopted from the 2008 EIS/EIR and the 20 modifications proposed for the Revised Project.
-21 No Significant Impact with Additional Mitigation: Environmental impacts from 22 the Revised Project would be significant and adverse but could be significantly 23 reduced with additional, newly proposed feasible mitigation measures identified 24 in this Draft SEIR.
-25 Significant and Unavoidable Impact: Environmental consequences of the Revised 26 Project would be substantial and adverse and would remain so even with 27 implementation of the feasible mitigation measures identified in this Draft SEIR.
-28 Chapter 4.0, Cumulative Impacts Analysis: This chapter describes the cumulative 29 project scenario, updated with current information.
-30 Chapter 5.0, References: This chapter identifies the materials and documents consulted 31 in preparing this Draft SEIR.
-32 Chapter 6.0, List of Preparers and Contributors: This chapter lists the individuals 33 involved in preparing this Draft SEIR.
-34 Chapter 7.0, Glossary, Acronyms, and Abbreviations: This chapter the full names for 35 acronyms and abbreviations used throughout this document.
-36 Appendices: Present additional background information and technical detail for several 37 of the resource areas.

-1.6.4 New Mitigation Measures to Address Significant Effects
+1 2 3 4 5 6 7 certain mitigation measures for the approved CS Container Terminal.
+Except as proposed to be modified by the Revised Project, all mitigation measures adopted by 2008 EIS/EIR to reduce and alleviate potential impacts of the CS Container Terminal have been implemented or are underway and are incorporated into the project.
+Consequently, for this Recirculated Draft SEIR, the impact significance under CEQA for the Revised Project has been determined assuming that the previously adopted mitigation measures will continue to be implemented, except those proposed to be modified by China 8 Shipping and LAHD for the Revised Project.
+9 10 Based on this, potential impacts from the Revised Project can be categorized into four types 11 • No Impact: No environmental impacts would occur from the Revised Project.
+12 13 14 15 • Less-than-Significant Impact: Environmental impacts from the Revised Project would not be significant, or if they would be, they would be significantly reduced with the feasible mitigation measures adopted from the 2008 EIS/EIR and the modifications proposed for the Revised Project.
+16 17 18 19 • No Significant Impact with Additional Mitigation: Environmental impacts from the Revised Project would be significant and adverse but could be significantly reduced with additional, newly proposed feasible mitigation measures identified in this Recirculated Draft SEIR.
+20 21 22 23 • Significant and Unavoidable Impact: Environmental consequences of the Revised Project would be substantial and adverse and would remain so even with implementation of the feasible mitigation measures identified in this Recirculated Draft SEIR.
+24 25 Chapter 4.0, Cumulative Impacts Analysis: This chapter describes the cumulative project scenario, updated with current information.
+26 27 Chapter 5.0, References: This chapter identifies the materials and documents consulted in preparing this Draft SEIR.
+28 29 Chapter 6.0, List of Preparers and Contributors: This chapter lists the individuals involved in preparing this Draft SEIR.
+30 31 Chapter 7.0, Glossary, Acronyms, and Abbreviations: This chapter the full names for acronyms and abbreviations used throughout this document.
+32 33 Appendices: Present additional background information and technical detail for several of the resource areas.
+34 35 36 37 38 This Recirculated Draft SEIR has been prepared by Ramboll under contract to LAHD and has been reviewed independently by LAHD staff.
+The scope of the document, methods of analysis and conclusions represent the independent judgments of the LAHD.
+Staff members from LAHD and Ramboll who helped prepare this Recirculated Draft SEIR are identified in Chapter 11, List of Preparers and Contributors.
+39 1.6.4 Significant and Unavoidable Effects 40 1.6.4.1 Project-Level Effects 41 42 The Revised Project would result in the following adverse project-level effects even after implementation of the new recommended mitigation measures: